Teva Zaveroni

 Daniel Teva Zaveroni (born 10 October 1975) in Tahiti is a footballer who plays as a midfielder.
 He previously played for AS Taravao and AS Pirae.
 He currently plays for AS Pirae in the Tahiti Division Fédérale and the Tahiti national football team.

 In October 2013 he was appointed a knight of the Order of Tahiti Nui.

+Zaveroni is the coach of the Tahiti nation’s beach soccer team.